ibm-cloud-docs/discovery/connect.md

 The following credentials are required to connect to a SharePoint 2016 data source, they should be obtained from your SharePoint administrator:

--  `username` - The `client_id` of the source that these credentials connect to.
+-  `username` - The `username` to connect to the SharePoint 2016 web application to crawl.
 This user must have access to all sites and lists that need to be crawled and indexed.
 -  `password` - The `password` of the source that these credentials connect to.
 This value is never returned and is only used when creating or modifying credentials.
 -  `web_application_url` - The SharePoint 2016 `web_application_url`; for example, `https://sharepointwebapp.com:8443`.
 If the port is not supplied, it defaults to port `80` for http and port `443` for https.
 -  `domain` - The `domain` of the SharePoint 2016 account.